gg1711/Towards-a-Secure-Framework-for-Artifact-centric-Workflows-Leveraging-Runtime-Enforcement/README.md

 ## Execution Steps:

-We have implemented runtiem enforcer into *easy-rte-master* folder.
+We have implemented runtime enforcer into *easy-rte-master* folder.

 Lifecycle constraints are mentioned in .erte file at file [erte file](easy-rte-master/example/runtime_lifecycle_enforcer/runtime_lifecycle_enforcer.erte).